Symfonio is a project for old, authentic African organic crops.

 The emphasis lies on creating livelihood for African smallholders farmers and rural women.
 Our food products are authentic, healthy and sustainable (African Heroes).
 We add value to the local food chain, serve the domestic market and empower women communities.

 Solange Domaye, CEO, is a versatile entrepreneur with a passion for developing sustainable and meaningful trade between the African and European continent

 Poppe Braam founded more than 30 years ago an internationally operating company in organic raw materials and products.
-He is the owner of DID-IT, which aims to provide support and advice to start-ups and initiatives in the field of organics and sustainability.
+As the owner of DID-IT, he provides support and advice in the field of organics and sustainability.

-Jurrien Roossien, as Roos for Food, with a passion for organic food, has joined DID-IT as a researcher and networker in the organic world
+Jurrien Roossien, Roos for Food, with a passion for organic food, is a researcher and networker in the organic world.